rue-a/hofzuweisungslisten/README.md

 | ***notes_from_editors**    | String    | Notes or annotations provided by the editors of the record. |
 | ***image_filename**    | String    | Filename of the scan of the original document. |

+### Umsiedlungsnummer

 ## Further Context

 In 1940, the propaganda slogan "Heim ins Reich" (en: back home to the Reich) called upon numerous German-speaking population groups from Eastern and South-Eastern Europe to resettle in areas within the borders of the German Reich.
 However, the majority of these settlers were not granted land in the heartland but in the annexed territories.
 This “Germanization” of the east focused on formerly Polish territories, such as the Reichsgauen Wartheland (“Warthegau”) and Danzig-West Prussia.
 However, before the settlers were granted any land, they were placed in camps and  underwent   racial profiling, which (in essence) ascertained their degree of “Germaness”.
 If deemed insufficient, “inferior” settlers were deployed as cheap workforce in the heartland (Stephan Döring: Umsiedlung der Wolhyniendeutschen in den Jahren 1939 bis 1940
 ).
 Conversely, the settlement of racially acceptable "returnees" was meticulously planned—often there were only a few hours between the expulsion of the former owners and the arrival of the German settlers.

-The resettlement campaigns were administered by the “Volksdeutsche Mittelstelle” (VoMi).
+The resettlement campaigns were administered by the “Volksdeutsche Mittelstelle” (Vomi).
 Coordination and documentation was realized through so-called “Hofzuweisungslisten” (en: farm allocation lists).
 These were preprinted tabular forms, including the date of settlement, the settlement village, the names and family size of the settlers as well as those of the expelled former inhabitants, the settlers' place of origin and the camp in which the settlers lived.
 The columns of preprints were filled using typewriters some days ahead of the relocation of a family from the camp to their new homestead.

 <!-- The poster presents a semi-automated workflow for creating a high-quality digital dataset from scans of such farm allocation lists.
 It focuses on recognizing the texts and the table structure using optical character recognition (OCR) methods and geocoding (assigning coordinates) the toponyms contained in the documents.
 Due to its exceptional performance with tables and typewriting, Amazon Textract was choosen for the initial OCR analysis.
 Subsequent analysis was instrumented with tools of the open source OCR suite OCR-D. To establish interoperability of the Textract output with OCR-D, a new OCR-D module which converts Amazon Textract outputs into the open PRImA-Page-XML format was developed (https://github.com/slub/textract2page).
 High accuracy geocoding was achieved by deriving a specialized gazetteer for the period and regions.